 o, you want to get published?
 You've been working on that book for ten years or more, and you don't quite know what to do next.
 Perhaps we can help.
-We handle a broad range of fiction and
+We represent a broad range of fiction and

 nonfiction books for adults and children.

-Note: We handle books, not screenplays.
-However, if we sell your book and someone wants to make a movie from it, we have connections with experienced agents in Hollywood to handle that angle for us.
+But I want to make a movie!
+If we sell your book and an opportunity arises to make a movie from it, we have connections with experienced agents in Hollywood to handle that angle for us.